 - update your site, tweet about it;

-- submit your app to Ansca’s Showcase and create an entry in their Have an app created with Corona- Let us know here forum as well.
+- submit your app to Corona Lab’s Showcase and create an entry in their Have an app created with Corona- Let us know here forum as well.
 Remember, each page with information and link to your app increases your discoverability in search engines;

-- if the app was made with Kwik, let me know.
-I will interview you and make a splash screen in Kwiksher’s home page – again, more people finding about you, more chances to increase your social network;
+- if the app was made with Kwik, let me know, submitting to our Showcase.
+Again, more people finding about you, more chances to increase your social network;

 4) Keeping the momentum…